JohnCervantes/movie_db_sveltekit/README.md

 **Database**
 - The app uses SQLite located at `src/lib/server/movie.db` (created by `createDb.js`).
 - Table creation is handled by `src/lib/server/createTable.js`.
+- If `movie.db` does not exist, it is created automatically when server-side code runs.
+- To reset the database, remove the `.db` file and restart the dev server.

+**Production (Supabase)**
+- Supabase PostgreSQL database is used in production.
+- Connection details are stored in `.env.local` (or production environment variables):
+  - `PUBLIC_SUPABASE_URL` – Supabase project URL
+  - `PUBLIC_SUPABASE_PUBLISHABLE_KEY` – Supabase anon key
+- Tables are provisioned separately in your Supabase project (use the same schema as SQLite).

 Schema summary (columns shown with primary keys and foreign keys):